"Kabbalah's Secret Circles"

 This compilation of ancient instructions, lost and forgotten legends and insights to the practice of Kabbalah has over 700 footnotes with sources to original materials.
 Virtually all major Jewish and Christian Kabbalaists are covered withiin historical perspectives.

-(Robert Zucker is also completing a book on Astral Projection and dream awareness called "Twilight of Consciousness."
-Read sample chapters.
-Contact author Robert Zucker to be informed when the book is available.)
+(Robert Zucker just completed a book on Astral Projection and dream awareness called "Twilight of Consciousness."
+Read sample chapters and download a free sample PDF of the book.

 Read Selections from "Kabbalah's Secret Circles"

 Download Free PDF sample of the entire book.